Mississippi Foreclosure Laws and Procedures

 Nonjudicial Foreclosure Requirements in Mississippi

-While state law doesn't require the lender to send a notice to the borrower, again, most deeds of trust require a 30-day notice about the default before accelerating the loan.
+While state law doesn't require the lender to send a notice to the borrower, again, most deeds of trust require a 30-day notice about the default (a breach letter) before accelerating the loan.
 And many lenders will voluntarily send a 30-day notice before initiating the foreclosure, even if the terms of the deed of trust don't require it.

-At the sale, the lender usually makes a credit bid.
-The lender can bid up to the total amount owed, including fees and costs, or it may bid less.
 In some states, including Mississippi, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment against the borrower.
-If the lender is the highest bidder, the property becomes what's called "Real Estate Owned" (REO).
+The property becomes "Real Estate Owned" (REO) if the lender is the highest bidder.

 But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds—that is, money over and above what's needed to pay off all the liens on your property—you're entitled to that surplus money.